solana-labs/solana/docs/src/apps/jsonrpc-api.md

 {"jsonrpc":"2.0","result":{"commitment":[0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,10,32],"totalStake": 42},"id":1}
 ```

-### getBlockhashQueueLength
+### getBlockhashLifespan

-Returns the blockhash queue length for the current epoch.
+Returns the blockhash lifespan for the current epoch.
+A particular blockhash
+from slot M is valid until slot N, where N = `M + blockhashLifespan`.

 #### Parameters: